orb-community/orb-website/docs/docs.md

 ### Create a Policy

-Agent Policies are the recipes sent to Agents that describe which metrics to collect.
+ Policies are the recipes sent to Agents that describe which metrics to collect.

 1. Click **New Policy**.
 ![](./img/new_policy.png)